DevarshiDave/azure-adal-test-app/README.md

 # azure-adal-test-app
 This is an Office Outlook Addin created using "yo office".

-To start Project use "npm install" command first, then use "npm start".
+To start Project use **npm install** command first, then use **npm start**.

-Also you need to have an existing/register app in your azure active directory with Sharepoint site collection read/write permissions and Microsoft Groups read/write permission of microsoft graph api.
+Also you need to register an app in your azure active directory with below permissions
+  1. Sharepoint site collection read/write
+  2. Microsoft Groups read/write of microsoft graph api.

-Set up your azure app to use Implicit flow authentication.
+Set up your azure app to **allow Implicit flow authentication** by setting its value to **true** in the manifest file.

-Copy the Application ID given in Azure Active directory App and paste it in clientid object given in app.js
+Copy the **Application ID** given in Azure Active directory App and paste it in **clientid** object given in **app.js**

 and you're good to go.